Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

 * Used [Dani Krossings videos](https://www.youtube.com/channel/UCzyuZJ8zZ-Lhfnz41DG5qLw) to help me understnad a bit more of JS functions.
 * Used [Bootstrap](https://getbootstrap.com/L) with navigation bars and cebtering text.

-## Acknowledgements

-* A large part of this project was done independently as i dont ask for help too often, however Harry Leepz and tutor support were extremely helpful along the way with frustrating pieces of code that would not work!
-That being said, I hope you all enjoy my project :)